shanedunne/the-bull-case/README.md

 - Next I connected my GitHub repository for the project under 'Deployment Method'.
 - Finally, I selected the main branch and clicked 'Deploy Branch', ensuring Automatic Deployments were enables

+# Acknowledgments
+- A big thanks to my great mentor Excellence Ilesanmi for helping and guiding me along the way
+- Thanks to the Code Institute whos tuition has brought my skills to a level to be able to achieve this.
+The tutor support have been very helpful and patient